Ada40/fractal-harmonic-code/COMMERCIAL_LICENSE.md

 ## Why Commercial Licensing?

-Adam Lehatchett has invented and developed:
+Adam Lee Hatchett has invented and developed:

 **Open and Close Gate Adaptive Switching** — An AI architecture currently being used globally, often without proper attribution or compensation.
 This technology has generated billions of dollars in value for companies that have implemented it.